TalentToolbox/Documentation/Developers/Definition-of-Done.md

 ================================

 1. Code produced (all ‘to do’ items in code completed)
-2. Code commented, checked in and latest `master` merged in
+2. Code commented, latest `master` merged in, and pushed to GitHub
 3. Minimum dev-test requirements met (as defined in the User Story)
 4. Code reviewed (if required) and meets coding standards
 5. Builds without errors